0n0w1c/canisters/readme.md

 ## Canisters
 Introduces reusable (or disposable) canisters

-Adds logistic challenge and increased utilization and integration of modded materials.
+Adds a logistic challenge and extended integration of modded materials.
-Adjustable in complexity from disposable canisters made of Steel to reusable canisters made of Tin and glass.

 Canisters are added as an additional ingredient for rocket fuel.
 When rocket (nuclear/plutonium) fuel is used, an empty canister is returned.
 This is true for "planes, trains and automobiles".

 Rocket silo rocket launched cargo pods deliver reusable canisters*.
-Note: These are not accounted for with in-game inventory checks.
+Note: These are not accounted for with in-game inventory space calculations.
-\* - Tin is a bit fragile for the harsh rigors of space, and suffers from attrition, but is economical.

-Startup option to enable reusable canisters. (default: enabled)
+Startup option to enable reusable canisters (default: Enabled)
-Disable the option for disposable canisters, which are not returned.

-Startup option to select the metal for the recipe, if Tin and/or Titanium is active.
+Startup option to select the metal for the recipe (Default: Steel)
+Startup option to select the maximum percent of attrition (Default: 10%)

 Canister recipe:
 1 steel plate (or 2 tin plate or 1 titanium plate)